 Diagnostic tests performed during pregnancy to evaluate the baby for anencephaly include the following:

-- Alpha-fetoprotein: a protein produced by the fetus that is excreted in the amniotic fluid.
+- Alpha-fetoprotein: a protein produced by the fetus excreted in the amniotic fluid.
 Abnormal alpha-fetoprotein levels can indicate brain or spinal cord defects, multiple fetuses, a miscalculated due date, or chromosomal disorders.

-- Amniocentesis: a test done to determine chromosomal and genetic disorders and certain birth defects.
+- Amniocentesis: a test is done to determine chromosomal and genetic disorders and specific congenital disabilities.
 The test involves inserting a needle through the abdominal and uterine wall into the amniotic sac to extract a sample of amniotic fluid.

 - Ultrasound (also called sonography): a diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as they function and to assess blood flow through various vessels.

 - Blood test